We open 15m before each class.Teachers: Alexandra Afonso, Pedro Dinis, Joana Ferreira, Helena Torres, Maria Venâncio.

 (single or groups)

-Suitable for people whose specificities does not allow them to attend group classes, and for all those who wish to deepen their personal practice and knowledge about Yoga.
+Suitable for people whose specificities does not allow them to attend regular classes, and for all those who wish to deepen their personal practice and knowledge about Yoga.
 In these classes a specific learning program is designed, which takes into account the abilities and objectives of the student or group.

 Workshops are an excellent opportunity to open up to learning with different teachers and to deepen our practice and knowledge of Yoga with longer classes and without the pressure of day-to-day schedules.